Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 The Role of Fossil Fuels in Energy and Electricity

-Fossil fuels greatly meet our energy demands, whether powering your home, fueling cars, or generating electricity for industries.
+Fossil fuels significantly meet our energy demands, whether powering your home, fueling cars, or generating electricity for industries.

 Share of Primary Energy from Fossil Fuels

-Fossil fuels provide most of the world’s energy.
-They make up about 80% of all energy used.
-In the United States, gasoline and other products from oil meet 35% of energy needs.
+Fossil fuels provide most of the world’s energy, making up about 80% of all energy used.
+In the United States, gasoline and other oil products meet 35% of energy needs.
 Gas from fracking is also a big part of our power supply.

 Share of Electricity from Fossil Fuels

-Fossil fuels give us a lot of our power.
-Around 80% of all the energy we use comes from these fuels.
+Fossil fuels provide much of our power.
+Around 80% of all energy we use comes from these fuels.
 Coal makes up less than one-third of power generation in the United States.
-Most electricity comes from natural gas that has been fracked.
+Most electricity comes from fracked natural gas.

 But that’s starting to change!
-The U.S. is using more clean energy and getting more efficient with how it uses it daily.
+The U.S. uses more clean energy and is becoming more efficient daily.

 The Environmental Effects of Fossil Fuels

-Fossil fuels do a lot of harm to our world.
-They cause air pollution when we burn them for energy.
+Fossil fuels harm our world.
+When we burn them for energy, they cause air pollution.
 The dirty smoke from this process gives off bad stuff called carbon dioxide.
 This is making our planet hotter, a problem we call global warming.

-Burning these fuels not only heats up the Earth but also hurts our waters.
+Burning these fuels heats the Earth and hurts our waters.
 Too much carbon dioxide enters the oceans, making them sour or acidic.
 This water change can kill fish and plants that live there.

-Also, getting fossil fuels out of the ground can ruin land where animals live and eat.
-Oil spills are another big problem that kills wildlife and messes up their homes.
+Also, removing fossil fuels from the ground can ruin land where animals live and eat.
+Oil spills are another big problem that kills wildlife and damages their homes.

-So, fossil fuels hurt our air, water, lands, and all creatures living on earth, including humans!
-Hence, it is important for us to find other ways to get energy, like wind or sun power, which does less harm.
+Fossil fuels harm our air, water, lands, and all creatures living on Earth, including humans!
+Hence, we need to find other ways to get energy, like wind or sun power, which does less harm.

 Transitioning Away from Fossil Fuels